Elon Musk changes his mind, wants to proceed with original $68 billion Twitter deal

 Wedbush analyst Dan Ives said in an email that Musk's apparent pivot shows that he recognised his chance of winning in court was "highly unlikely, and this $68 billion deal was going to be completed one way or another."

-Shares in Twitter were up 12.7 per cent at $73.90, having been halted by the New York Stock Exchange following a Bloomberg report on a possible new takeover offer.
+Shares in Twitter were up 12.7 per cent at $US73.90, having been halted by the New York Stock Exchange following a Bloomberg report on a possible new takeover offer.

 Mr Musk made his unsolicited bid to buy Twitter without asking for estimates regarding spam or fake accounts, and even sweetened his offer to the board by withdrawing a diligence condition, the lawsuit against him said.